White Sulphur Springs, WV (WSS)

 White Sulphur Springs, WV 24986

-The White Sulphur Springs station was built for the Chesapeake & Ohio Railway (C&O, succeeded by CSXT) in 1930.
-This brick building was intended to replace another aging wooden station that had been built in the early 1900’s.
-The depot was originally constructed as part of a larger C&O rebuilding effort to repair and maintain many of its aging passenger stations and to serve the historic Greenbrier resort, located directly across West Main Street.
+Amtrak passengers in White Sulphur Springs only use the platform, which is covered by a canopy.
+The adjacent brick Colonial Revival style depot was built for the Chesapeake & Ohio Railway (C&O) around 1931 and was intended to replace an older wooden building from the early 1900s.
+The earlier structure had been constructed as part of a larger C&O effort to repair and maintain many of its aging passenger stations and to serve the historic Greenbrier resort, located directly across West Main Street.

-Control of the station passed to the Greenbrier in the 1980’s to 1990’s and the resort converted the wooden building to a Christmas store and local gift shop in the early 2000’s.
+Control of the station passed to the Greenbrier in the 1980s to 1990s, and the resort converted the building to a Christmas store and gift shop.
 It is still decorated as such, with a red exterior with white accents.
 The entrance features a portico supported by pillars with red and white “candy cane” striping.
-This year round holiday décor gives this station one of the most distinctive looks in the Amtrak station system.
+This year-round holiday décor gives this station one of the most distinctive looks in the Amtrak national system.

 During World War II, the resort served both as an army hospital and as a relocation center for some of the enemy diplomats still within the United States.
 In 1948, after the war, Sam Snead returned to where his career had begun in 1936.
 For many years, he was the Golf Pro Emeritus, until his death in May 2002.
 Snead established Greenbrier’s reputation as one of the foremost golf resorts.